samanthaming/not-fancy-css-mario-jump/README.md

 # Notes

 Here are the general steps to create your own Not Fancy Mario Jump.
 There's not much JavaScipt logic in this app.
 Most of the heavy lifting is done through CSS `@keyframes`.
 JavaScipt is mainly used to apply the animation class when the button is clicked.
-There

-Add

 ## 1. Create the `@keyframes` Animation